SeyumA/TREANT/README.md

 # TreeAnt

-This is a private repo to hostt the Msc Thesis work of Davide Girardini
+This is a private repo to host the Msc Thesis work of Davide Girardini with Prof. Lucchese as supervisor.